eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 Given precedence `P`, `P(Multiplication) > P(Comparison)` because precedence is
 transitive: `P(A) > P(B)` and `P(B) > P(C)` imply `P(A) > P(C)`.

 Precedence groups form a digraph.
-Note how BitwiseShift lacks an ordering relative to Exponentiation, Multiplication, and Addition.
+Note how BitwiseShift is unrelated to Exponentiation, Multiplication, and Addition.

 ### Implementation